mkbabb/parse-that/docs/perf-optimization-ts.md

 For a number token, it fails on `object` (not `{`), fails on `array` (not `[`), fails on `string` (not `"`), then finally matches `number`.
 Three wasted attempts per number.
 On canada.json (111,000 numbers), that's 333,000 failed parser invocations.

-The BBNF compiler computes FIRST sets for each alternative — the set of characters that can appear at the start of a match.
+The BBNF compiler computes FIRST sets for each alternative—the set of characters that can appear at the start of a match.
 For JSON:

 ```
 object  → { '{' }